tocco934/aws-foundry-ssl/README.md

 `sudo sh ./fix_folder_permissions.sh`, and then
 `sudo sh ./restart_foundry.sh`

-You may also need to run just the `fix_folder_permissions` script after adding your Foundry license, _but before_ you transfer files.
-By default Foundry creates more restrictive folder permissions (this may be fixable by optimistically creating them first with the install script, would need to look into this).
+If you get permissions errors, you may also need to run just the `./fix_folder_permissions.sh` script after adding your Foundry license, _but before_ you transfer files.
+By default Foundry creates more restrictive folder permissions.

 ## Debugging Failed CloudFormation